How to Watch the Second Presidential Debate: Trump Says He Won't Join

 As of now, it's unclear if the second presidential debate will ultimately take place, but if it happens, here's everything you need to know about when and how to watch.
 Be sure to check back regularly for any changes.

 When and where is the second presidential debate?
 The debate is set to air live virtually on Thursday, Oct.
 15 at 9 p.m.
 ET/6 p.m.
-PT.
+PT, though Biden's team has proposed pushing the debate back a week.
 The original in-person debate would have taken place at the Adrienne Arsht Center for the Performing Arts in Miami, Florida,

 How to watch the second presidential debate: You can watch the debate across every major network on cable as well as streaming, with CBS, ABC, CNN, C-SPAN, Fox, Fox News, NBC, MSNBC and more all carrying the program.